nhejazi/vim_edc/README.md

 ## Contributions

 These are extremely opinionated and imperfect configurations for Vim and Neovim.
-If you find yourself using them and would like to contribute to their improvement, a pull request would be very welcome.
+If you would like to contribute to their improvement, a pull request would be welcome.

 ---